 TIME NEEDED – 3 weeks

-3 weeks is a sufficient amount of time for a backpacking trip in Morocco unless you have any specific aim other than travelling around and visiting the most interesting places.
+3 weeks is a sufficient amount of time for a backpacking trip in Morocco unless you have any specific aim other than travelling around and visiting the most interesting and popular places.
 Most of the destinations on this route can be seen in a day or two.
 Your biggest decision may be choosing how long you want to stay in the Sahara Desert.
 There are two points on the route where you can get out and spend several nights in it if you so wished.

-POSSIBLE BUDGET – £500 | €575 | US$650
+POSSIBLE SHOESTRING BUDGET – £550 | €650 | US$650

-These figures are based on May 2019 prices and exchange rates.
-It is not an expensive country to travel in by any means and US$30/day is considered a safe benchmark figure for budget travel in Morocco but it’s possible to get by on less if you’re savvy.
+These figures are based on estimates of September 2022 prices and exchange rates.
+It is not an expensive country to travel in by any means and US$30/day is usually considered a safe benchmark figure for budget travel in Morocco but it’s possible to get by on less if you’re savvy.
 The figures above are based on that but don’t include the cost of travel in/out of Morocco.

-VOLUNTEER WORK & WORK EXCHANGES
+MOROCCO BACKPACKING JOBS & WORK EXCHANGES

-Backpacking Morocco – An Independent Travel Itinerary
+Backpacking Morocco 3 Week Itinerary

 Tangier is Morocco’s main coastal gateway to Europe and the Mediterranean and has an international flavour but if you’re someone who likes a culture shock, it still represents a sudden, in-your-face introduction to Morocco and everything it represents.
 Its steep central streets are bustling with life, teeming with touts and full of decaying yet charming buildings that give it a really authentic feel.
-In short it is a microcosm of Morocco but in terms of genuine sights the Kasbah and ancient medina are the main things to see and are located right next to each other so can easily be done in one day.
+In short, it is a microcosm of Morocco but in terms of genuine sights the Kasbah and ancient medina are the main things to see and are located right next to each other so can easily be done in one day.

-Getting from Tangier to Chefchaouen: Frequent buses serve the route and take around 3 hours to cover the 100 km or so between the two cities with most buses stopping in the city of Tetouan en-route.
+Getting from Tangier to Chefchaouen: Frequent buses serve the route and take around 2-3 hours to cover the 100 km or so between the two cities with most buses stopping in the city of Tetouan en-route.

-Chefchaouen is a beautiful small city in North-Western Morocco just beneath the dramatic backdrop of the Rif Mountains.
+Chefchaouen is a beautiful small city in Northwestern Morocco just beneath the dramatic backdrop of the Rif Mountains.
 It is really popular with backpackers and other nomads, some of whom are unquestionably attracted to the town for its proximity to the numerous nearby marijuana plantations.
 Although there are plenty of touts trying to sell hashish, which can be highly annoying, it is still a very relaxed place and known as the ‘Blue Pearl’ for the colour of its buildings.
 It’s worth staying a few days here and getting out to explore the Rif Mountains and nearby national park.

-Getting from Chefchaouen to Meknes: Buses take about 4 hours to get to Meknes from Chefchaouen.
+Getting from Chefchaouen to Meknes: Buses take about 4-5 hours to get to Meknes from Chefchaouen.